Kristina01111000/Drws_site/README.md

  Hours worked july 17 to august 16: 8 hours 30 min -> make invoice

- Hours worked august 17 to spetember 16:
+ Hours worked august 17 to spetember 16: 45 min

 plugins im using on site: